Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/rl_glm_hmm/README.md

     "rl_glm_hmm/outputs/figureS15");
 ```

-This function reproduces the data-driven panels C–L of Figure S15.
+This function reproduces the data-driven panels Câ€“L of Figure S15.
 Panels A and B are conceptual schematics and are not generated programmatically.
-The six example sessions in panels D–I are identified explicitly in the function to reproduce the submitted figure.
+The six example sessions in panels Dâ€“I are identified explicitly in the function to reproduce the submitted figure.

 The final output-directory argument is optional.
 If it is omitted, MATLAB opens the figures and returns the numerical results without writing files to disk.